Readmikenow likes sports, both professional and amateur. He especially likes sports stories of courage and overcoming adversity.

 Sports Illustrated once called Eddie Feigner one of the most underrated athletes of our time.
 He was able to hit the ball as well as he could pitch it.
 Softball never had the following or respect of Major League Baseball.
 Feigner played in front of millions of people and traveled millions of miles around the world.
 He was part of more than 56 foreign tours.
 Feigner played in over 5,000 games and struck out over 15,000 people when he was blindfolded.

 The Finest Softball Pitcher

 Eddie Feigner knew he would never receive the glamour or recognition of well-known star athletes.
-He couldn't be the showman and entertainer as well as athlete if he played professional sports.
+He couldn't be a showman and entertainer as well as an athlete if he played professional sports.
 Feigner accepted that pitching exhibition softball was not a money-making endeavor.
 Feigner was satisfied to entertain the thousands of kids in the stands that came to watch him.
-Hearing a woman or child say they loved watching him pitch meant more to Feigner than any big league contract.
+Hearing a woman or child say they loved watching him pitch meant more to Feigner than any big-league contract.

 Baseball Reliquary Shrine of the Eternals